 Tickets: General Admission is $15.95 for adults/teens and $11.95 for children.

 Animals, nature, and fun converge at the Nashville Zoo.
 It is home to 365 types of animals including a Red Kangaroo, Two-Toed Sloth, Caribbean Flamingo, Snowy Owl, White-Blotched River Stingray, and two Red Panda cubs.
 Best of all, you can get up close to some of these animals at the Zoo’s “Critter Encounters”!

-Opry Mills is home to more than 200 stores including Bass Pro Shops, Boot Barn, Bose, Disney Outlet, J.Crew Factory, kate spade new york, Michael Kors Outlet, Polo Ralph Lauren Factory Store, Saks Fifth Avenue Off 5th, and Vera Bradley.
-A few dining options at Opry Mills are the Aquarium Restaurant, Rain Forest Cafe, Chuy’s, and Macaroni Grill.
-Finish your day at Opry Mills by visiting Madame Tussauds Wax attraction, playing games at Dave and Buster’s, or seeing a movie at the Regal theater.
+Opry Mills is home to more than 200 stores including Bass Pro Shops, Boot Barn, Bose, Disney Outlet, J.Crew Factory, kate spade new york, Michael Kors Outlet, Polo Ralph Lauren Factory Store, Saks Fifth Avenue OFF 5TH, and Vera Bradley.
+A few dining options at Opry Mills are the Aquarium Restaurant, Rainforest Cafe, Chuy’s, and Romano’s Macaroni Grill.
+Finish your day at Opry Mills by visiting Madame Tussauds wax attraction, playing games at Dave and Buster’s, or seeing a movie at the Regal Cinemas.

 Hours of Operation: 10 AM-9 PM